smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 > to dataObjects  btl_departures_arrivals_airports and btl_distances
 > </details>

-Since we change the format in which data is stored let s delete the data
+Since we change the format in which data is stored let's delete the data

 > rm -r data/btl-distances/ data/btl-departures-arrivals-airports/